AmruthaSri852/Hands-on-HTML/README.md

 b. email: the browser will ensure that the field contains an @ symbol.
 ## Attributes:
 Properties associated with each tag.
--  Global Attribute:
+Global Attribute:
-○ Title : Add extra information (hover)
+-  Title : Add extra information (hover)
-○ Style: Add style information(font,background,color,size)
+-  Style: Add style information(font,background,color,size)
--  image tag
+image tag
-○ src is the attribute used in image tag to define path ○ Width is attribute used to define width in pixels
+-  src is the attribute used in image tag to define path
-○ Alt i.e alternate text if image is not loaded
+-  Width is attribute used to define width in pixels (r)
--  anchor tag
+-  Alt i.e alternate text if image is not loaded anchor tag
-○ href used to define path of the link.
+-  href used to define path of the link.